Yu Chang Player Props: Red Sox vs. Mets

 Yu Chang At The Plate

-- Chang has a double, four home runs and two walks while batting .152.
+- Chang is batting .152 with a double, four home runs and two walks.

-- Chang has picked up a hit in seven of 22 games this season, with multiple hits three times.
+- In 31.8% of his games this year (seven of 22), Chang has picked up at least one hit, and in three of those games (13.6%) he recorded multiple hits.

-- In 27.3% of his games this season, Chang has tallied at least one RBI.
-In four of those games (18.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Chang has driven home a run in six games this year (27.3%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in eight games this season (36.4%), but has had no multi-run games.
+- He has scored a run in eight of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.